 It seems that we’ve gotten into a few discussions over the past few weeks revolving around the way SEO works.
-There are some traditionalist viewpoints, and some modern ones.
+There are some traditionalist viewpoints and some modern ones.
 However, when we get involved in these discussions, we notice some common ideas come in to play that aren’t necessarily correct.
-We also notice that people have a hard time understanding that some of the old ways that search engines used rank content are being pruned out of the algorithms.
+We also notice that people have a hard time understanding that some of the old ways that search engines used to rank content are being pruned out of the algorithms.
 Today we’re going to discuss the philosophies behind the modern algorithms and how those algorithms will be looking at content in the future.

 Traditionally, SEO has been built on proper keyword placement, usage, and frequency on a web page.
 There were all sorts of important tricks to use, like making sure all of the underlying code for an image was stuffed with the keywords for the site.
 There were SEO keyword counters, ways of hiding keywords, and manipulating the way that the search engines would find your page by “keyword stuffing” (the act of putting hundreds of highly searched keywords on to your page to help generate traffic).
 In the old days of search, people learned to manipulate the system, earning undeserved high rankings in search.

 Over the years, the search companies have picked up on all the ways the system had been manipulated, modifying their algorithms to work around these cheat methods.
 Eventually, Google, Yahoo, and Bing – as well as other search companies – began to penalize sites caught using techniques like these, which are now referred to as Black Hat SEO techniques.
 If you were caught employing these unscrupulous methods, your site was sent so far down in search rankings that nobody would ever see it.